ishitaprsd/powerbi/README.md

 By addressing these aspects, participants will gain practical experience in Power BI desktop development and DAX application, contributing to their proficiency in creating insightful and interactive sales analysis dashboards.

+# USECASE 10: Superstore Global Analysis

+**Problem Statement:**

+This use case centers around conducting a comprehensive Superstore Global Analysis using data from Infocepts Excel.
+The primary objective is to acquire skills in development through Power BI desktop.

+**Prerequisites:**

+To effectively engage in this use case, participants should have familiarity with Power BI desktop.

+**Skills Acquired:**

+The key skills to be acquired in this use case are centered around development through Power BI desktop, with a focus on analyzing and visualizing Superstore Global data.

+**Expected Outcome:**

+Upon successful completion of this use case, the expected outcomes are as follows:

+1. Develop an insightful and visually appealing report on the Power BI desktop, showcasing the results of the Superstore Global Analysis.

+**Findings:**

+1. Utilizing data from Infocepts Excel provides a practical context for learning and implementing Power BI desktop development techniques specific to global analysis.

+**Challenges:**

+1. Balancing the complexity of the Superstore Global Analysis to ensure both accuracy and interpretability in the insights generated.

+**Next Steps:**

+1. Explore the Infocepts Excel dataset to understand the relevant metrics and factors influencing the Superstore Global Analysis.

+2. Develop the Superstore Global Analysis report using Power BI desktop, emphasizing insightful data representation.

+By addressing these aspects, participants will gain practical experience in Power BI desktop development, contributing to their proficiency in conducting meaningful global analyses within the business context.

+# USECASE 11: COVID Data Analysis

+**Problem Statement:**

+This use case focuses on conducting a detailed COVID Data Analysis using information from the COVID-19 Activity Excel source.
+The primary objective is to acquire skills in development through Power BI desktop.

+**Prerequisites:**

+To effectively engage in this use case, participants should have familiarity with Power BI desktop.

+**Skills Acquired:**

+The key skills to be acquired in this use case are centered around development through Power BI desktop, with a focus on analyzing and visualizing COVID-19 data.

+**Expected Outcome:**

+Upon successful completion of this use case, the expected outcome is as follows:

+1. Design an informative and visually compelling report on the Power BI desktop, presenting insights derived from the COVID Data Analysis.

+**Findings:**

+1. Utilizing data from the COVID-19 Activity Excel source provides a practical context for learning and implementing Power BI desktop development techniques specific to pandemic-related data.

+**Challenges:**

+1. Balancing the complexity of the COVID Data Analysis to ensure both accuracy and interpretability in the insights generated.

+**Next Steps:**

+1. Explore the COVID-19 Activity Excel dataset to understand the relevant metrics and factors influencing the pandemic data.

+2. Develop the COVID Data Analysis report using Power BI desktop, emphasizing insightful data representation.

+By addressing these aspects, participants will gain practical experience in Power BI desktop development, contributing to their proficiency in conducting meaningful analyses related to COVID-19 data.